CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description that clearly defines its scope (Ideogram API key security), provides explicit trigger conditions, and includes natural user phrases.
-Its main weakness is that the specific capabilities listed are somewhat high-level—terms like 'best practices' and 'access control' could be more concrete with specific actions.
-Overall, it performs well across all dimensions.
+This is a solid description that clearly identifies its niche (Ideogram API key security), provides explicit trigger phrases, and answers both what and when.
+Its main weakness is that the specific capabilities listed are somewhat high-level — terms like 'best practices' and 'access control' could be more concrete with specific actions.

 Suggestions